Registering your interest

-If you would like to register as a prospective supplier to Merthyr Tydfil Council, please register on the Sell2Wales website.
+If you would like to register as a prospective supplier to Merthyr Tydfil County Borough Council please register on the Sell2Wales website.

 What is Sell2Wales?

 Sell2Wales is the Wales National Procurement website.
-It is a Welsh Government initiative that aims to help small and medium business organisations to work successfully with the Welsh Public Sector.
+It is a Welsh Government website that aims to help small and medium business organisations to works successfully with the Welsh public sector.

-Merthyr Tydfil County Borough Council usually conducts tendering activity electronically using the eTenderWales e-sourcing system.
-Potential suppliers will need to ensure they are registered on the system to enable submission of tenders.
+Merthyr Tydfil County Borough Council conducts tendering activity electronically using the eTenderWales e-sourcing system.
+Potential suppliers will need to ensure they are registered on the system to enable the submission of tenders.

 The eTenderWales system is organised into 4 main areas:

 - Attachments: containing the Invitation to Tender document and any other relevant documents related to the requirements.

 - Qualification Envelope: containing selection questions (usually pass/fail), the majority of these questions are set out in Procurement Regulations and are intended to assess whether the Council will contract with a potential supplier.